WFM: Tell us about your design firm, your journey as an architect, and a few of your recently completed innovative and iconic projects?

 Yatin: The intended use of the project takes precedence.
 The design strategy involving façade for a residential project, as opposed to a commercial project, is invariably different.
 The design specification of the façade definitely leads to setting the norms for material procurement; however, this involves simulation in terms of determining how the façade responds to the context and the use of space.

-WFM: Please tell us about some of the innovative technologies and materials which you have adopted for building facades?
+WFM: Please tell us about some of the innovative technologies and materials that you have adopted for building facades.

-Yatin: Technological advancements in manufacturing green building materials have changed the way building skins are designed, with a positive shift in the consumer acceptability from a value for money perspective.
-Integrated solar cells on facades, shading devices, cladding with recycled materials with thermal and insulation properties, metal screens made of Copper/Zinc/Aluminium/Steel are some materials we use extensively.
+Yatin: Technological advancements in manufacturing green building materials have changed the way building skins are designed, with a positive shift in consumer acceptability from a value-for-money perspective.
+Integrated solar cells on facades, shading devices, cladding with recycled materials with thermal and insulation properties, and metal screens made of Copper/Zinc/Aluminium/Steel are some materials we use extensively.

 Yatin: Analysis of wind pressure/ the projected loads on the facade, use of unbreakable materials, resilient and self-cleaning finishes, flammability factors, use of low combustibility materials, sturdy cavity barriers, materials used for insulation and inner lining, materials used for external wall cladding, use of leak proof material, creating glazing systems keeping in mind the acoustical comfort of the user, building façade maintenance system, psychological safety factors for the user, performance of the system with respect to adverse climatic conditions, life safety factors in case of damages, are a few factors we cautiously consider while designing and executing façade for a high-rise building.

-WFM: Throw some light on quality control aspects (like the thermal insulation, acoustics,etc.) to consider while designing and installing facades.
-Could you please explain on this?
+WFM: Throw some light on quality control aspects (like the thermal insulation, acoustics, etc) to consider while designing and installing facades.
+Could you please explain this?

-Residential architecture, especially in case of highrise developments, is relatively more challenging as compared to commercial/public architecture.
+Residential architecture, especially in the case of high-rise developments, is relatively more challenging than commercial/public architecture.